 On December 23, 2016, started interior works on the new cruise terminal building, following the structure's completion in November 2016.
 The new facility is located at cruise ship pier 3, This is the port's 3rd berth in Getxo.

-- Terminal building's height is 15 m (50 ft) high, with covered area of 3200 m2 (34500 ft2).
+The terminal building's height is 15 m (50 ft) high, with a covered area of 3200 m2 (34500 ft2).
 It is designed as a rectangular glass container and consists of 2 main floors (mezzanine in between).
-The lower floor has tourist information desk, reception and check-in counters (for embarking passengers).
+The lower floor has a tourist information desk, reception and check-in counters (for embarking passengers).
 Here are also the luggage collection area (for disembarking passengers) and the waiting hall.
 On the mezzanine level is the terminal's VIP Lounge plus offices.

 - Cruise Industry